Amadeus-cyf/topicExtraction/README.md

 ## topicExtraction
-A really really simple and trash topic extraction model
+A really really complex and strong topic extraction model created by amadeuscyf!